robotsorcerer/robotsorcerer.github.io/about.md

     + International Federation of Automatic Control World Congress (IFAC)

 + I enjoy mentoring committed undergraduates, masters students and high school students that are interested in computer vision and robotics.
-Ajith is a  <a href="https://www.linkedin.com/in/ajithvenkateswaran/">Senior Software Engineer</a> in Samsung.
-Adwait is an Engineer at Drov Tech, MN.
-Rachel is currently an undergrad at MIT CSAIL.
+[Ajith](https://www.linkedin.com/in/ajithvenkateswaran) is a Senior Robotics Software Engineer</a> in Samsung Research, America.
+[Adwait](https://www.linkedin.com/in/adwaitkulkarni93) is an Engineer at Drov Tech, MN.
+[Rachel](https://github.com/rsthomp) is currently an undergrad at MIT's CSAIL department.

 + I enjoy working with hardware, observing the physics of things, and devising the interconnectedness of disparate electro-mechanical components in order to bring about a congruent whole.